icrichmond/RuellesVertes/README.md

 ## Repository Use
 This repository is built using a [`{targets}`](https://books.ropensci.org/targets/) workflow.
 To run the analysis from this paper, clone this repository, run `install.packages('renv')` and then install all dependencies using `renv::restore()` .
 After successfully installing packages, run `targets::tar_make()` in the console to run the entire workflow.
 All pieces of the workflow are defined in the files found in the script/ folder.
 To load any individual step of the workflow to your environment, use `targets::tar_load(NAME)`.

+## Noise Data
+The noise data used in this analysis is too large to host on GitHub or Zotero (~ 715 GB).
+I have set up this repository to include a small subset of the data used so the code can run as published, however, you will get different results for the noise portion of the analyses using this small subset.
+If you would like to use this code to process your own data, please change the file pathway found in the _targets.R file.
+If you would like to rerun the workflow in full with the entire dataset, please email me and I will be more than happy to share the full dataset with you.

 For any questions related to code, data, or workflow please email isabella.richmond@mail.concordia.ca